- Site Feedback

 - The Organiser shall determine each year the topic for the Challenge.
-The topic for the 2012-2013 Challenge is: “Digital Freedom and its Limits”.
+The topic for the 2013-2014 Challenge is: “Rethinking Drugs”.

-- The Challenge consists of two preliminary written rounds, which serve as qualifying rounds for participation in the final round, which is also known as the Forum.
+- The Challenge consists of two preliminary written rounds, which serve as qualifying rounds for participation in the final round, also known as the Forum.

 - The two preliminary written rounds can generally be described as follows:

-- First round: All participants submit a Policy Memorandum (800 to 1200 words, excluding list of sources and citations in footnotes) in response to one of four task one scenarios.
+- First stage: All participants submit a policy memorandum (800 to 1200 words, excluding list of sources and citations in footnotes) in response to one of four task one scenarios.
 From these submissions up to 200 participants will be selected to proceed to stage two based on their policy memo score.

-- Second round: A maximum of 200 students will be invited to submit a Policy Brief (1500 to 1800 words, excluding list of sources and citations in footnotes) presenting evidence-based arguments targeting and advocating to a global audience in response to one of the two task two scenarios.
+- Second stage: A maximum of 200 students will be invited to submit a Policy Brief (1500 to 1800 words, excluding list of sources and citations in footnotes) presenting evidence-based arguments targeting and advocating to a global audience in response to one of the two task two scenarios.
 Once stage two submissions are judged, up to 50 finalists will be invited to the GDPPC Budapest Forum based on the score of their policy brief.

-- Only participants who submit the two papers described above under number 2 in this Section will be eligible to participate in the final round in Budapest in June 2013 AND to win one of the top prizes equal to $10,000 described in Section F below.
-The Organiser however reserves the right to create other ways for students to earn an invitation to participate in the final round in Budapest in June 2013 and/or to win smaller prizes.
+- Only participants who submit the two papers described above under number 2 in this Section will be eligible to participate in the final round in Budapest in June 2014 AND to win one of the top prizes of up to $10,000 described in Section F below.
+The Organiser however reserves the right to create other ways for students to earn an invitation to participate in the final round in Budapest in June 2014 and/or to win smaller prizes.

 C. Rules for Written Submissions

-- At the beginning of the 2012-2013 Challenge, the Organiser will post a list of reading materials as well as a presentation and description of three policy questions that will help frame the discussion of the topic during the coming year.
+- At the beginning of the 2013-2014 Challenge, the Organiser will post a list of reading materials as well as a presentation and description of the theme that will help frame the discussion of the topic during the coming year.

-- For each round the Organiser will also post the following information on the Website at least 4 weeks prior to the deadline for submission:
+- For each round the Organiser will also post the following information on the Website at least four weeks prior to the deadline for submission: